-There are a number of initiatives administered by the ATO which complement self-assessment.
+There are a number of initiatives administered by the Tax Office which complement self-assessment.
 Examples include:

-- a change in penalty provisions so that, if you take reasonable care with your tax affairs, you will not receive a penalty for honest mistakes - but please note that a general interest charge on omitted income or over-claimed deductions and tax offsets could still be payable - the process for applying for private rulings - your entitlement to interest on early payment or overpayment of a tax debt, or - the process for applying for an amendment if you find you have left something out of your tax return.
+- if you take reasonable care with your tax affairs, you will not receive a penalty for honest mistakes - but please note that a general interest charge on omitted income or overclaimed deductions and tax offsets could still be payable - the process for applying for private rulings - your entitlement to interest on early payment or overpayment of a tax debt, or the process for applying for an amendment if you find you have left something out of your tax return.